Nominate a Nifty Fifty Speaker

-The 3rd USA Science & Engineering Festival is tripling the Nifty Fifty Program - presented by InfoComm International - from the inaugural year, to include more than 150 noted professionals who will fan out across the Washington, DC area in the 2013/2014 school year to speak about their work and careers at various middle schools and high schools.
+The 4th USA Science & Engineering Festival is quadrupling the Nifty Fifty Program to include more than 200 noted professionals who will fan out across the Washington, DC area in the 2014/2015 and 2015/2016 school years to speak about their work and careers at various middle schools and high schools.
 The Nifty Fifty will feature individuals who have made a major impact on the field of science and engineering either through research or through other fields such as law, business, government and public service.

 The Nifty Fifty (times 4) will be an important, high-profile group in the Festival’s mission to bring young students into personal contact with renowned professionals and to build momentum and excitement in the months leading up to the Festival’s Expo in April 2016.